-Governance Α В С D Ε F G Н J К L Μ Ν Р 12 governing body yes yes no yes 13 number of governing body meetings per triennium 3 3 - ?
-1 3 3 3 3 1-2 3 3 6 1-3 14 Ramsar Secretariat participates in governing body yes yes no yes 15 governing body has written ToR, RoP and meeting minutes yes yes no no yes 16 political, technical, financial support from Parties yes yes 1 no yes
+Governance Α В С R D Е F G Н J K L M N Р 12 governing body yes 13 number of governing body meetings per triennium 3 3 1 6 ?
+1 3 3 3 3 1-2 3 3 6 1-3 14 Ramsar Secretariat participates in governing body yes 15 governing body has written ToR, RoP and meeting minutes yes yes yes yes no yes 16 political, technical, financial support from Parties yes yes yes yes no yes

-- 25. Question 12 shows that all initiatives, with the exception of one centre, have established a governing body. - 26.
-13 these bodies meet at regular intervals at least annually, with a few exceptions of bodies who do not meet regularly on one hand, and one body that meets at least twice a year, also through teleconferences, on the other hand. - 27.
+- 25. Question 12 shows that all initiativeshave established a governing body. - 26.
+13 these bodies meet at regular intervals at least annually, with a few exceptions of bodies who do not meet regularly on one hand, and two bodies that meet at least twice a year, also through teleconferences, on the other hand. - 27.
 14 where such bodies meet, the Ramsar Secretariat participates and "maintains regular links with the Regional Initiatives and provides advice so that global Ramsar guidelines are applied throughout the different regions, and so that the strategic and operational targets of Regional Initiatives are aligned with the Convention's Strategic Plan" as requested by Operational Guideline 9. - 28.
 15 with the exception of one, the governing bodies have written terms of references or rules of procedures and produce meeting minutes for members and partners. - 29.
 The responses to question 16 show that the existence of a governing body, and transparent rules for its procedures, are necessary to obtain support (political, technical and financial) from the participating Contracting Parties.